Updated on January 4, 2019 to include newest toll and fare hikes…

 After surviving it for a couple of years, here’s my thoughts on what to consider when planning your commute:

-- Taking the metro: there is plenty of parking at the Wiehle Avenue stop ($4.85 a day/ $65 a month), or you can take a Loudoun commuter bus there and back for $1 each way.
+- Taking the metro: there is plenty of parking at the Wiehle-Reston East station ($4.95 a day/ $65 a month), or you can take a Loudoun commuter bus there and back for $1 each way, using a SmartTrip card.

 - Loudoun Commuter Bus: Very, very convenient.
-For $16 round trip, you can hop on a comfortable bus (yes, there is a restroom) from numerous park and rides in Loudoun, and ride it to Rosslyn, Crystal City, and all parts of DC.
+For $10 round trip ($11 if paying cash), you can hop on a comfortable bus (yes, there is a restroom) from numerous park and rides in Loudoun, and ride it to Rosslyn, Crystal City, and all parts of DC.
 The county website has route information.
 You may have to bus/metro/walk a bit from one of the designated stops.

 - The Loudoun buses run morning and afternoon routes, with one midday bus that hits all stops.
-If you have an emergency and need to get back to Loudoun, there is a Guaranteed Ride Home program available.
+If you have an emergency and need to get back to Loudoun during the day, there is a Guaranteed Ride Home program available.

-Because I was traveling to the east side of DC, and because the bus dropped off literally in front of the NAR building, I used the Loudoun commuter buses to get to and from work.
+Because I was traveling to the east side of DC, and because the bus dropped off literally in front of the NAR building, I used the Loudoun commuter buses to get to and from work from 2012 to 2014.
+I’ve lived it.
 If you are relocating to Loudoun and have questions about commuting times, and how to factor that into your decision, just ask.
 We are happy to help.